Hims Reviews: Are Hims' products and services legit?

 Hims company standing and customer reviews

-The portrait of Hims on Trustpilot is similar, with a 3.8 overall rating.
+The portrait of Hims on Trustpilot is similar, with a 3.3 overall rating — though that is down from 3.8 as of our last review.
 Both sites boast more than 1,000 reviews each, so there are certainly going to be negative reviews.
 These typically stem from certain medications not working to a given customer’s satisfaction.
 There are also reviews referencing the melting of gummy supplements, which our testers experienced, as well.

 Erectile dysfunction